Medically reviewed by Drugs.com. Last updated on Jun 17, 2020.

 Use: Labeled Indications

-Nasal polyps Beconase AQ only: Prevention of recurrence of nasal polyps following surgical removal
+Nasal polyps, postsurgical prophylaxis (Beconase AQ only): Prevention of recurrence of nasal polyps following surgical removal in adults and children 6 years and older.

-Beconase AQ: Relief of symptoms of seasonal or perennial allergic rhinitis and nonallergic (vasomotor) rhinitis
+Beconase AQ: Relief of symptoms of seasonal or perennial allergic rhinitis in adults and children 6 years and older.

-Qnasl: Treatment of the nasal symptoms associated with seasonal or perennial allergic rhinitis in patients 4 years and older.
+Qnasl: Treatment of the nasal symptoms associated with seasonal or perennial allergic rhinitis in adults and children 4 years and older.

 Hypersensitivity to beclomethasone or any component of the formulation